-2 Figure 2: Maximum hourly output for the SPS units; negative values reflect pumping hours from -300 MW (pumping mode) to +300 MW (generating mode).
-The ramp rate of the SPS units allow for very quick transitions between pumping and generating.
+2 Figure 2: Maximum hourly output for the SPS units; negative values reflect pumping hours

+Figure 2 shows the maximum hourly output for each of the individual 300 MW units.
+The units range from -300 MW (pumping mode) to +300 MW (generating mode).
+The ramp rate of the SPS units allow

+5 for very quick transitions between pumping and generating.
 The range indicates that the point of